BMS algebras in 4 and 3 dimensions, their quantum deformations and duals: Symmetries of asymptotically flat spacetimes

 All Lie derivatives vanish for $n=0$ and for arbitrary $n$ if we demand $\Xi=\Theta'=0$ and $\Theta=-n^2$.
 Notice that for $\Theta=-1$ we correctly recover invariance only under standard Poincar\'e transformations with $n=0,\pm 1$.
 Since the metric is also invariant under the action of $T_{-n},l_{-n}$ using the same demands on $\Theta,\Xi$ we can conclude that the generators $T_0, T_{\pm n}, l_0, l_{\pm n}$ are the exact Killing vectors of the following solution of Einstein vacuum equations

 This metric can be diagonalized to become

 which after rescaling $r\mapsto r/n$ becomes

 For $n=1$ this is the standard flat space metric, but for $n\neq1$ \eqref{conical} is the metric of the space with conical singularity.
-Notice that a similar singular nature of asymptotic vacua in 4d was noticed in \cite{Compere:2016jwb}.
+Notice that this connection between the solutions with a conical defect and the Poincar\'e subgroups has previously been noted in \cite{Barnich:2015uva} and that a similar singular nature of asymptotic vacua in 4d was noticed in \cite{Compere:2016jwb}.
 We will further discuss the vacua in three and four dimensions in a forthcoming publication and now turn to the major theme of this paper, the deformation of the BMS algebra.